marcojrfurtado/picnic-classifier/README.md

 ### Receiving Input/Output error

-If you receive the following message
+If you receive the following message while running the third input cell:

 ```
 OSError: [Errno 5] Input/output error: '/content/gdrive/My Drive/picnic-classifier/data/train/0.png'
 ```

 , first double-check the directory provided in the first cell.
-If it is correct, simply try re-runing the notebook.
+If it is correct, simply try re-run the notebook.
-Even after reporting a successful mount, Google Drive may still throw an error when trying access the data right away.
+Even after reporting a successful mount, Google Drive may still throw an error when trying to access the data right after authenticating.